-EHCE 108 Managing an Environmental Audit - Environmental auditing as a management tool for reviewing deficiencies in an operating facility will be the focus of the course.
-The scope, design, implementation, and interpretation of audits are covered through theory and case studies.
+EHCE 108 Managing an Environmental Audit -Environmental auditing as a management tool to review deficiencies in an operating facility will be the focus of the course.
+The scope, design, implementation and interpretation of audits are covered through theory work and case studies.
+Prerequisite: EHCE 106, 107.
 3 credits

 EHCE 109 Emergency Preparedness/Emergency Response - Focuses on the reduction of the effects of disaster through established and understood emergency procedures.
-The course will cover the time periods prior, during, and immediately following an emergency as well as the long-range recovery following an emergency.
+The course will cover the time periods prior, during and immediately following an emergency, as well as the long-range recovery following an emergency.
 3 credits

-EHCE 110 Future Trends in Environmental Management - International (particularly US) trends will be discussed with attention to their potential future impact on Canada and B.C.
-3 credits
+EHCE 110 Future Trends in Environmental Management - International (particularly U.S.) trends will be discussed with attention to their potential future impact on Canada and B.C.
+First offering January, 1993 3 credits